 From here, you will need to identify the role of your avatar when it comes to buying decisions.

-these individuals are either supportive of an advocate or are an end-user, both of which will stimulate decision-makers towards approving a purchase.
+These individuals either support an advocate or are end-users, which will stimulate decision-makers toward approving a purchase.

-these individuals will be lobbying for your service/product in order to convince a decision-maker to approve a purchase.
+These individuals will lobby for your service/product to convince a decision-maker to approve a purchase.

-these individuals have the last say when it comes to where money is spent or what it spent on.
+These individuals have the last say regarding where money is spent or what it is spent on.